 If you are in a rush, read this first

-I used Mergeflow’s analytics to search for venture investments, R&D, and patents at the intersection of “climate change solutions” and “machine learning technologies”.
+I used Mergeflow’s analytics to search for venture investments, R&D, and patents in technologies that use machine learning to enable climate change solutions.

 My starting points were a recent study by some leading machine learning researchers, and an article in MIT Technology Review by Karen Hao, on how machine learning could be used to tackle climate change.